Andrés Muñoz: Seattle Mariners

 Injuries slowed Muñoz to start 2023.
 A right deltoid strain sent him to the 10-day injured list on April 9, and shoulder inflammation kept him there until June 6.
 Ankle surgery also stalled his offseason preparation before 2023.
 Muñoz became a closer after Mariners dealt Sewald at the 2023 trade deadline.
 He handled the higher leverage role well, being named the American League Reliever of the Month for August.
 After getting two saves through the end of July, Muñoz earned 11 more after the Sewald trade.
 He finished his second full season in the Seattle bullpen with a 4–7 record with 67 strikeouts in 49 innings over 52 games.

 On July 12, 2024, Muñoz was named to the All-Star Game as a replacement for teammate Logan Gilbert, though Muñoz did not pitch in the game.
 Muñoz did not allow a hit in 12 consecutive appearances, from July 5 to August 14, breaking a franchise record and yielding no runs during that streak.
 He had a career-high 22 saves in 2024, with a 3–7 record and 2.12 ERA, striking out 77 batters in 59 1/3 innings.

 After beginning his 2025 campaign with 15 straight scoreless appearances, including 11 saves, Muñoz received the American League Reliever of the Month award for March/April 2025.
 Muñoz was named to the 2025 All-Star Game roster.

+On August 16, 2026, Muñoz recorded his 100th career save, closing out a 3–2 victory over the Houston Astros.